-If you're up to the challenge, then you're in the right place as making your own Christmas cake is very much worth the effort if you ask us.
+It's a brave step, yep, but if you're up for the challenge you won't be disappointed if you follow this recipe.
 After all, homemade is always best, and who can actually resist a helping of a perfectly iced Christmas cake?
 Especially when there's a glass of brandy to go with it...

 Christmas cake recipe